meilisearch/documentation/guides/advanced_guides/field_properties.md

 ### New Fields Behavior

 A new field is a field that is **present in a new document and not present in the settings**.
-To know if a field is in the setting, you can [get the settings list](/references/settings.md#get-settings) and look for the presence of your field.
+To know if a field is in the setting, you can [get the settings list](/references/settings.md#get-settings) to ensure the presence of your field.

 A new field is automatically added to the `searchableAttributes` and `displayedAttributes` lists.